ldoocy/project_template/README.md

 The social force model includes influences of a desired goal, other pedestrians within the system, as well as boarders and walls.
 In addition to this, individual personality traits will affect individual behaviors within a crowd.
 We seek to understand these individual traits and their influence on behavior within the system.

 This research has practical implications for building design to influence collective behavior.
-There has been considerable interest in designing spaces with an explicit intent (e.g., environmentally friendly, cost effective heating and cooling).
+There has been considerable interest in designing spaces with an explicit intent (e.g., environmental sustainability, safety, enjoyment).
 Using agent based modeling, we seek to simulate the effect of physical spaces on human behavior as a function of personality.
-Potential real-world applications can include:
+Potential real-world applications include:
 * Safe evacuation/stampede prevention
 * Sustainable behavior (e.g., recycling)
 * Healthy behavior (e.g., being more physically active, preventing spread of disease)
 * Improving quality of life through design features like elements from nature<sup>[[3]](#references)[[4]](#references)</sup>
 * Collaboration<sup>[[5]](#references)</sup>

-Drawing from Helbing's work on pedestrian simulation, we not only further validate Helbing's social force model, but to extend it by adding a new variable to account for personality differences.
+Drawing from Helbing's work on pedestrian simulation, we not only further validate Helbing's social force model, but extend it by adding a new variable to account for personality differences.
 ![https://www.officelovin.com/2015/08/16/a-tour-of-ubers-new-san-francisco-office-expansion/](images/uber-office.jpg)